bmdom/tangleCV/README.md

 ## How To Run The Code

 For this repo the only files required would be those contained in the python folder.
-The file node.py is used for (FIXME) and proj.py is used for (FIXME).
-Their roles are (FIXME).
+The file node.py is used as a representative as a single node in a tangleCV network and proj.py is used to generate the network and maintain the nodes.
+Their roles are proj containts multiply node
+Instructions are as follows:
+Enter a character or string of characters and press enter To exit, enter the string "end"

  ---

 ## Python Folder

 Contains original code written by our team.
 Used to simulate the basics of how Tangle functions.

+Original goal was to create a virtual environment where nodes move around, and create a validation network when they come near each other.
+However, we ran into issues regarding nodes still maintaing their validation of certain nodes, even when out of range.
+This issue has not been resolved, but given more time, could be.

  ---